Helping kids become leaders through fun activities.

 Field trips will not cost you any more money.
 Because of time constraints, the trips are limited to the Thorncliffe and Flemingdon Park area.
 The trips organized are very fun and safe.
 Some trips that participants have enjoyed in the past are: Playground Paradise, the park, the library, and visits to other programs.

-Moorelands offers Youth LED (Lead Excel Demonstrate) for Grades 6 – 8 at Valley Park Middle School and the VITAL (Volunteers in Training as Leaders) program for students who attend Marc Garneau Collegiate Institute.
+Moorelands offers LED (Lead Excel Demonstrate) for Grades 6 – 8 at Valley Park Middle School, Humber Summit Middle School and Gulf Stream PS.
+We also offer VITAL (Volunteers in Training as Leaders) an after-school program for students who attend Marc Garneau Collegiate Institute.

 What is the cost & how can I pay?